cjcollin37/IsoFATE/README.md

 Isotopic Fractionation via ATmospheric Escape (IsoFATE) is a Python code that models mass fractionation resulting from diffusive separation in escaping planetary atmospheres and numerically computes atmospheric species abundance over time.
 The model is currently tuned to sub-Neptune sized planets with rocky cores of Earth-like bulk composition and primordial H/He atmospheres.
 F, G, K, and M type stellar fluxes are readily implemented.
 This code is not yet a Python package, so no installation is required.
 Simply download the source files to use.

+Version 1 can simulate a ternary mixture of H, He, and D (deuterium).
+Version 2 is coupled to the magma ocean-atmosphere equilibrium chemistry model Atmodeller.

 Author: Collin Cherubim

 ## Citation